sivulich/almaFintechDemo/readme.md

 #### Permissions

-Only admin user can view, edit or delete users and profiles.
+Only admin user can create, edit or delete users and profiles.
+Users can view their profiles and their user model.

 ### Accounts